PostgREST/postgrest/docs/references/api/tables_views.rst

-                                        – also supports commas in quoted strings like :code:`?a=in.("hi,there","yes,you")` is            :code:`IS`                checking for exact equality (null,true,false,unknown) fts           :code:`@@`                :ref:`fts` using to_tsquery plfts         :code:`@@`                :ref:`fts` using plainto_tsquery
-phfts         :code:`@@`                :ref:`fts` using phraseto_tsquery
+                                        – also supports commas in quoted strings like :code:`?a=in.("hi,there","yes,you")` is            :code:`IS`                checking for exact equality (null,true,false,unknown) isdistinct    :code:`IS DISTINCT FROM`  not equal, treating :code:`NULL` as a comparable value fts           :code:`@@`                :ref:`fts` using to_tsquery plfts         :code:`@@`                :ref:`fts` using plainto_tsquery phfts         :code:`@@`                :ref:`fts` using phraseto_tsquery